 - If you take pain medication, ask your doctor about rescheduling and/or altering the dose.

-(It might also help to pay attention to the conditions in the first bulleted list above.)
+(It might also help to pay attention to the conditions in the first bulleted list above and make adjustments accordingly!)